Here you can find the answers to some frequently asked questions. Please contact us if your question is not answered here.

 - The Orwell Prize for Exposing Britain’s Social Evils

-Someone involved in the creation of the work must be responsible for entering it.
-This may be the author, publisher, agent, editor or a representative thereof.
+For journalism, someone involved in the creation of the work must be responsible for entering it.
+This may be the author, journalist publisher, agent, editor or a representative.

 Unfortunately we are unable to provide feedback on entries due to the very large number of submissions that are made.

-The Orwell Prize receives on average around 200 entries for each of the Books Prize and the Journalism Prize.
+The Orwell Foundation receives around 200 entries for each award, give or take.